TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 such as masked language modeling for the text encoder and masked patch prediction for the image encoder.

 *Fine-Grained Alignment*\
-As already mentioned in the limitations of S-SMKE (see @mm_kd_limitations), the model processes image and text seperately.
+As already mentioned in the limitations of S-SMKE (see @mm_kd_limitations), the model processes image and text separately.
 Even though this makes alignment on the level of global representations possible, it does not allow for fine-grained alignment of image and text on the level of individual image patches and text tokens.
 This is a limitation that is shared with approaches like CLIP @clip.
 This *limits* the actual application of S-SMKE to image-text retrieval, as other vision language tasks